 Pirates of the Caribbean: On Stranger Tides.
 When Syrena's box breaks, and she gains legs, Philip carries her.
 It's quite touching.

 The Man With Two Brains.
 Twice.
 The first time, Dr. Hfuhruhurr waits hours in the pose for the photos to be developed before letting his new bride down, and then, in the finale, had problems carrying her through since, well, Anne had an eating problem when she had her own body.
-Hilarity Ensues, but it's a Crowning Moment of Heartwarming because Hfuhruhurr doesn't care about her weight.
+Hilarity Ensues, but it's a Heartwarming Moment because Hfuhruhurr doesn't care about her weight.

 Friday Night Lights had Tim do this with his newly-paralyzed friend Jason, just so Jason could be out of his wheelchair for a little while.
 Jason comments that maybe he should just have Tim carry him everywhere from then on.